Clothing Manufacturing in Vietnam: 2026 Guide

 • Cotton denim trousers: 16.6%

 Vietnam is a CPTPP signatory but the US is not, so CPTPP preferences do not apply to US imports.
-Section 301 China tariffs also do not apply, which is the core arbitrage advantage.
-A cotton fleece hoodie from China carries Section 301 List 4A duty plus MFN, totaling ~32%.
-The same hoodie from Vietnam pays 16.5% MFN.
+The China-specific Section 301 layer also does not apply to Vietnam, which is the core arbitrage advantage: a China-made cotton fleece hoodie stacks base HTS plus Section 301 plus the current Section 122 surcharge, while the same hoodie from Vietnam carries base HTS plus the Section 122 surcharge only.
+Because these layers changed repeatedly through 2025-26, confirm the live combined rate against the CBP and USITC HTS schedule before quoting a landed cost.

 European Union (EVFTA)